 Whilst many large supermarkets and smaller metro stores have utilized self-checkout payment systems in-store, Scan & Go will add a whole new level of customer and brand use in the future.

-First, it’s important to note the key difference between the two technologies and why Scan & Go is a new necessity for the grocery market.
+First, it’s important to note the key difference between the two technologies and why Scan & Go is a new necessity for the grocery store self checkout.

 Self-service tills are used in-store by grocers to allow its shoppers to pay either during or at the end of their journey around the store.
 In supermarket self checkout, the shopper will add items to their physical basket, then scan them one-by-one before paying, using the supermarket’s associated point of sale device (POS).